 from their home state indicating that the business is currently in good standing in that state.
 The "Certificate of Existence"

 can be obtained from the office or agency in the state where the "Articles of

 Incorporation" were originally filed.
 It must be obtained within

-90 days of the date (before the date, not after) on which you file in Idaho.
+90 days of the date of registration in Idaho.

 The application for a foreign corporate